Render-in-the-Loop: Vector Graphics Generation via Visual Self-Feedback: Conclusion

 In this paper, we propose \textit{Render-in-the-Loop}, a novel generation paradigm that reformulates SVG generation from an open-loop textual process into an integrated, context-aware visual sequence.
 By explicitly conditioning the MLLM on its own incremental intermediate rendering results, our framework effectively unlocks the model's visual priors, better handling structural inaccuracies and complex occlusion relationships.
 Equipped with Visual Self-Feedback training and the Render-and-Verify inference mechanism, our model achieves highly competitive capabilities and exceptional data efficiency on standard benchmarks.

 \paragraph{Limitations and Future Work.} A current limitation of our approach is the inference overhead.
-Since our method requires repeatedly rendering intermediate SVG paths and interleaving the resulting images into the context window, the actual inference time is slightly increased compared to single-pass open-loop generation.
+Since our method requires repeatedly rendering intermediate SVG paths and interleaving the resulting images into the context window, the actual inference time is increased compared to single-pass open-loop generation (a $1.50\times$ latency overhead, \cf~\cref{sec:cost}).
 Furthermore, the intermediate canvases are fixed at $224 \times 224$; the trade-off between perceiving finer details at higher resolutions and computational cost remains unexplored.
+Another limitation is that our current formulation is purely \emph{additive}: each step only appends new primitives to the canvas, so the model cannot explicitly undo, delete, or replace already-accepted primitives.
+As a result, errors introduced in early steps can only be visually compensated by later additions rather than corrected.
+A promising direction is to extend the action space with DOM-level editing operations (\eg, \texttt{DELETE}, \texttt{REPLACE}, and \texttt{MODIFY}), enabling genuine self-correction on top of the Render-in-the-Loop foundation.
 For future work, we plan to further train the model to develop stronger capabilities of self-correction, reasoning, and planning on top of the Render-in-the-Loop foundation, potentially incorporating dynamic multi-scale visual feedback.
 Beyond SVGs, we believe the core idea of closing the rendering feedback loop can seamlessly generalize to broader inverse rendering code generation tasks, including HTML/CSS for web development, LaTeX/TikZ for scientific visualization, 3D rendering programs, and complex CAD modeling systems. we truly hope this exciting line of work can serve as a highly versatile and general framework for advancing structured, code-driven visual synthesis.